 Drop c tuning is without a doubt, one of the most versatile alternate tunings out there.
 It is usually used in heavy metal due to its low-end sound.

-Metal guitarists love this tuning because it has everything they need to produce those heavy-sounding, melodic, and darker guitar riffs.
+Metal guitarists love this tuning since it has everything they need to produce those heavy-sounding, melodic, and darker guitar riffs.
 However, the use of this tuning is also seen in blues and country music.

 Today in this post I am going to list down 12 of the best songs written in drop c tuning that are not only fun to play but also easy to learn.